a climate of desire

 about the author

-A business sustainability consultant focused on spirituality and ecology, Eduardo Sasso serves as a contributor to the renewable transition.
+An entrepreneur and business sustainability consultant focused on religion and ecology, Eduardo Sasso serves as a contributor to the renewable transition.
 In 2015 he helped to co-found Eathkeepers, a citizen group in Vancouver working out a Judeochristian vision of ecology, public love, and climate justice.

 Eduardo holds degrees in engineering, theology, and sustainability from the University of Costa Rica, Regent College, and the University of British Columbia, respectively, all of which inform his work and research on the constructive role of faith in the public affairs of post-secular societies.